 Remote Hearings: All other district court proceedings will be held remotely unless the chief judge grants permission for an in-person proceeding based on extenuating circumstances.

 Public Service Counters: At least one public service counter in each county, and one in the appellate courts, will be accessible between 8 a.m. and 4:30 p.m., Monday – Friday, excluding court holidays.
 Counter service can be provided remotely, by appointment, or in person.

-- Self-Help Center services are available by appointment, remotely, or by telephone.
+Self-Help Services will continue to be conducted by appointment, remotely, or by telephone.

 Minnesota Judicial Branch COVID-19 Orders and Information »

-Safely Reopening Court Facilities Resources »
+Safety Reopening Court Facilities Resources »

 - Face coverings are required in courtrooms and public spaces of our court facilities.
 Face coverings will be provided to individuals who do not have one.
 Judges may direct people to remove face coverings as necessary to conduct court hearings.

 If you have questions about a case filed in Rice County, contact us at: